PaaS Support Coverage

 • Customization Boundary: Modifications outside of supported configuration values will make your Liferay PaaS deployment out of support.

-• Deploy and promote releases through Git and Argo CD
+• Deploy and promote releases through Git

 • Monitor application health through Argo CD, Grafana